aksenov-fx/markdown_chat/Chats/Instructions.md

  1. Step 1
  2. Step 2

- Each step should be concise and (prefferably) consist of one sentence.
+ Each step should be concise.
- If a user (me) chooses option 1 by responding with "1" for instance, please elaborate on step 1.
  If a user responds with "e" - please elaborate on all steps.
- If a user responds with "o" - please return a numbered list with other ways to achieve the instruction goal that a user will also be able to choose from with numbers.
+ If a user responds with "o" - please return a numbered list with other ways to achieve the instruction goal.
 The list should not contain the instruction steps just yet, only the options.
+ If a user responds with number - please elaborate on the instruction step (or the option) from your latest response that goes by that number.
  If a user asks a question preceded by q:, please respond in a usual informative manner.
 ```